Italian food

 fava bean puree with greens

-I finally got around to making something out of my most recently acquired cookbook, Italian Slow and Savory.
+I finally got around to making something out of my most recently acquired Italian cookbook.
 Not farro, though (I need to restock my supply), but fava beans.
 An embarrassingly long time ago we picked up a bag of dried favas but had so far failed to use them in anything – I kept looking for good recipes but everything seemed to call for fresh beans, not dried.
 This recipe, though, is specifically for dried beans: a simple puree of cooked favas, blended with garlic and olive oil, and topped with sauteed greens.
 Apparently it’s a very traditional dish, and according to the book, Marcella Hazan has said this is what she would want for her last meal.
 Maybe it’s better when she makes it.

 farro risotto with sage and orange